hananshafi/vits-for-small-scale-datasets/README.md

 ## What's New?

 ### (August 08, 2022)
-* Self-supervised training and finetuning code released.
+* Self-supervised training and finetuning codes released.

 <hr>